Skip to content ↓

 • Teachers more confident when teaching the science curriculum.

-• Children are reflective and understands the importance of science today and in the future and are conscious of the impact that they can have.
+• Children are reflective and understand the importance of science today and in the future and are conscious of the impact that they can have.